-ETFs can make your investing life a little easier, and there are quite a few out there to choose from.
-Many target either the food and beverage industry as a whole or specific types of food-related products.
+Exchange traded funds (ETF) can make your investing life a little easier, and there are quite a few out there to choose from.
+Many target either the food and beverage industry as whole or specific types of food-related products.

 But commodities can be a bit difficult to trade for beginning investors.
 Index baskets are not the easiest trades to fill, and targeting equities to gain the right exposure can be taxing.
 Enter food ETFs—instant exposure to the food sector with one trade.
 Each fund is a mini-portfolio aimed at your food-investing goal, whether it's the entire industry or one certain type of food like corn.